-The NSF funded Center for High Energy X-ray sciences CHEXS at CHESS regularly offers workshop that introduce students, early career scientists and postdocs to X-ray techniques with lectures and hands on training.
-Some recent examples of workshops are here:
+The NSF funded Center for High Energy X-ray Sciences (CHEXS) at CHESS regularly offers workshop that introduces students, postdocs, and early career scientists to X-ray techniques with lectures and hands on training.

-Moreover, CHEXS at CHESS supports 4 graduate students as well as 4 postdoctoral fellows who pursue research at CHESS beamlines
+CHEXS supports 4 graduate students as well as 4 postdoctoral fellows who pursue research at CHESS beamlines.

-The NSF funded Center for High Energy X-ray Sciences CHEXS at CHESS provides research and engineering experiences for community college, undergraduate, graduate students and post-doctoral researchers.
+The NSF funded Center for High Energy X-ray Sciences (CHEXS) at CHESS provides research and engineering experience for community college, undergraduate, graduate students, and post-doctoral researchers.

 With support from the NSF Research Experiences for Undergraduates (REU), CHESS also hosts several students each summer.
 Each student is associated with a specific research project, where he/she works closely with the faculty and other researchers.